 Some games are better at hiding that than others by giving you reasons to keep traversing the entirety of the world.
 The majority, however – or at least the ones I’ve played – tend to provide little to no reason to retread familiar ground.
 You’re always moving toward somewhere new, never looking back except when your map shows you missed some collectibles on your first pass.
 The game world looks vast and intricate when the map is fully filled out, but it’s wasted on how little time you spent in any one part of it.

-Ori and the Blind Forest, for instance, one of my favorite metroidvanias in recent years, is a good example of this.
+Ori and the Blind Forest, for instance, is a good example of this.
 Its world is large and beautiful, every scene exhibiting incredible attention to detail.
 But because you only really need to move through each section of the map once to see everything it has, you don’t spend much time immersed in it, and never have the chance to poke around see what secrets it holds.
 This type of game always seems to trade on exploration, but every time I play one, I’ve never found myself engaging in that aspect as much as I would like.
 I feel like I’m not exploring so much due to how much I’m guided by hand.
 The large spaces I’m presented with don’t offer much freedom to wander around and take it all in, instead forcing me to follow a prescribed path until the game decides I’ve gotten everything I need to get around, by which point there’s little else to do but press on.

 Hollow Knight still follows some of these standard conventions, but the difference lies in how it gates certain parts of the world.
 Just about every zone can be accessed from multiple angles.
 Rarely are you ever truly locked out of an area.
 If you take the time to explore, you’re bound to find another way in.
 I often ended up stumbling into what could probably be considered late-game areas completely by chance because I decided to follow an out of the way side-road rather than continue down what was obviously the mainline path.
 And every time I did, I always had to stop and consider whether I should continue pressing forward or retreat for now and come back later.
 In part because I was afraid I wasn’t strong enough to handle what lie ahead, but mostly because I wasn’t sure which path would lead me forward.